 In addition, staff had taken action to reduce the risk of people having accidents.
-This included people being provided with hand rails with which to steady themselves in order to help prevent them having falls.
+This included some people being provided with special wheelchairs that were individually made to support them safely and in comfort.
 Each person had a personal emergency evacuation plan to ensure that staff knew how best to assist them should they need to quickly leave the building.

 Records showed that when accidents or near misses had occurred they had been analysed and steps had been taken to help prevent them from happening again.
-For example, we saw that a special mirror had been installed in the main bathroom that could be used safely without the risk of it being broken.
+For example, we saw that stickers had been fixed to larger panes of glass to help people avoid unexpectedly coming into contact with them.
 There were reliable arrangements for ordering, storing, administering and disposing of medicines.
 We saw that there was a sufficient supply of medicines and they were stored securely.
 Senior staff who administered medicines had received training.
-We noted that they correctly followed the registered persons' written guidance to make sure that people were given the right medicines at the right times.
-Records showed that the registered persons had correctly responded to a recent instance when a medicine had not been correctly dispensed.
-This had involved establishing what had gone wrong and taking steps to help prevent the same mistake from happening again.
+We noted that they correctly followed the registered person's written guidance to make sure that people were given the right medicines at the right times.

-The registered persons had completed background checks for new staff before they had been appointed.
+The registered person had completed background checks for new staff before they had been appointed.
 These included checks with the Disclosure and Barring Service to show that staff did not have criminal convictions and had not been guilty of professional misconduct.
 In addition, other checks had been completed including obtaining references from previous employers.
 These measures helped to ensure that new staff could demonstrate their previous good conduct and were suitable people to be employed in the service.

-The registered persons had established how many staff were needed to meet people's care needs.
+The manager and the registered person had established how many staff were needed to meet people's care needs.
 We saw that there were enough staff on duty at the time of our inspection.
 This was because people received all of the practical assistance and company they needed.
-Records showed that the number of staff on duty during the week preceding our inspection matched the level of staff cover which the registered persons said was necessary.
-People who lived in the service, their relatives and staff said that there were enough staff on duty to meet people's care needs.
-A relative said, "I do think that the service is well staffed otherwise my family member wouldn't be able to do all the activities I know that they enjoy."
+Records showed that the number of staff on duty during the week preceding our inspection matched the level of staff cover which the manager and registered person said was necessary.
+Relatives and staff said that there were enough staff on duty to meet people's care needs.
+A relative said, "I think that the staff have to work very hard because the people who live there do need significant care.
+However, they seem to manage and people receive the attention they need."

-We noted that the registered persons had ensured that staffing levels were flexible so that people's changing needs could be met.
-Shortly before our inspection, this had involved staff providing 24 hour support for several days to a person who had to be admitted to hospital.
-This additional provision had enabled the person to receive the medical care they needed without becoming anxious and distressed.
+We found that the manager and registered person had ensured that staffing levels were flexible so that people's changing needs could be met.
+On the day of our inspection, a person who lived in the service had become unwell and had been admitted to hospital.
+We noted that a member of staff had accompanied the person to hospital and that arrangements were being made for the service's staff to provide 24 hour support.
+The manager said that this would be necessary so that the person could receive the medical care they needed without becoming anxious and distressed.